-55. Some of the obstacles to MSMEs' access to credit, highlighted in chapter II, are specific to MSMEs, such as the lack of a reliable credit history affecting especially start-up entrepreneurs, lack of expertise and skills to produce adequate financial statements, lack or insufficiency of collateral and limited financial or formal education.
-Other obstacles are not specific to MSMEs, but may affect MSMEs more severely than larger enterprises.

-56. Reform of relevant areas of private or commercial law may help to ease MSME access to credit, as further discussed in this chapter.
-It will not, however, by itself remove all those obstacles.
-A combination of regulatory and policy measures can ease the effect of some of these obstacles.
+- 55. Chapter II has highlighted several obstacles to MSMEs access to credit.
+Some of those obstacles are specific to MSMEs, such as the lack of a reliable credit history affecting especially young entrepreneurs, lack of expertise and skills to produce adequate financial statements, lack or insufficiency of collateral and limited financial or formal education.
+Other obstacles are not specific to MSME, but may affect MSMEs more severely than larger enterprises. - Reform of relevant areas of private or commercial law may help to ease MSME access to credit, as further discussed in this chapter.
+It will not, however, by itself remove all those obstacles, which may require a combination of regulatory and policy measures.
 Regulatory and private or commercial law measures to facilitate MSME access to credit should thus be coordinated so as to maximize their positive influence on the lending behaviour of financial institutions.
 The impact of the general financial sector and related regulation on MSME access to credit should also be considered.
-For example, in several countries, prudential regulation does not permit financial institutions to accept certain types of movable assets as collateral (e.g., pieces of equipment, raw materials, receivables) and favour instead other types of assets (such as real estate, securities and investment accounts), which MSMEs are less likely to possess.
+For example, in several countries, prudential regulation does not permit financial institutions to accept certain types of movable assets as collateral (e.g. pieces of equipment, raw materials, receivables) and favour instead other types of assets (such as real estate, securities and investment accounts), which MSMEs are less likely to possess.
 Those regulatory restrictions may render secured lending of lower value assets uneconomical for regulated financial institutions and diminish the positive effect on MSME access to credit.
 Measures such as current law reform initiatives promote the use of a wide variety of movable assets as collateral (see para.
-77).
-Enhancing coordination between such reforms and prudential regulations would thus incentivize regulated financial institutions to extend credit to MSMEs secured by rights over certain movable assets that could not otherwise be considered.

-57. This chapter examines and makes recommendations on legal, regulatory and policy interventions that help create a legal framework to reduce barriers to MSMEs access to credit such as enhanced conditions for business formation and registration, and MSME operation; secured transactions law reform to support the used of movable and immovable assets as collateral; issuance of personal guarantees and credit guarantee schemes.
-Other measures considered in this chapter, which may reduce transaction costs incurred by financers when lending to MSMEs, include measures that facilitate assessment of MSMEs creditworthiness, ensure effective enforcement of financers' rights, and provide adequate mechanisms for resolving disputes.
+77) Enhancing coordination between such reforms and prudential regulations would thus incentivize regulated financial institutions to extend credit to MSMEs secured by rights over certain movable assets that could not otherwise be considered. - 57.
+This chapter examines legal, regulatory and policy interventions that help create a legal framework to reduce barriers to MSMEs access to credit such as: enhanced conditions for business formation and registration, and MSME operation; secured transactions law reform to support the used of movable and immovable assets as collateral; issuance of personal guarantees and credit guarantee schemes.
+Other measures considered in this chapter, which may reduce transaction costs, incurred by financers when lending to MSMEs, include measures that facilitate assessment of MSMEs creditworthiness, ensure effective enforcement of financers' rights, and provide adequate mechanisms for resolving disputes.
 Further measures expected to positively impact MSME access to credit include measures to support MSMEs in financial distress, rules and guidance on fair lending practices, legal facilitation of business in an electronic environment and the promotion of financial literacy.
 While most of these measures could benefit MSMEs of all sizes, certain measures (for instance public credit guarantee schemes) may be only available to MSMEs that meet certain eligibility requirements.